 Platform model pros and cons

-This type of project better works for well-established brands and businesses with mature processes, that want to keep their IT expenses low.
-Some platforms will still require sufficient IT skills and expertise for deeper customization but will provide more space for creativity, individuality, and a special touch in services.
+This type of project better works for well-established brands and businesses with mature processes, which want to keep their IT expenses low.
+Some platforms will still require sufficient IT skills and expertise for deeper customization but will provide more space for creativity, individuality, and special touch in services.

 Marketplace pros and cons